iathul/short-Url/readme.md

 ## Usage

-Add your mongoDB URI  to the config.env file
+Add your mongoDB URI  to the config/config.env file

 ```
 # Install dependencies